-GHB and its analogs are misused for their euphoric and calming effects and because some people believe they build muscles and cause weight loss.
+GHB and its analogues are abused for their euphoric and calming effects and because some people believe they build muscles and cause weight loss.

-GHB and its analogs are also misused for their ability to increase libido, suggestibility, passivity, and to cause amnesia (no memory of events while under the influence of the substance) - traits that make victims who unknowingly consume GHB vulnerable to sexual assault and other criminal acts.
+GHB and its analogues are also misused for their ability to increase libido, suggestibility, passivity, and to cause amnesia (no memory of events while under the influence of the substance) - traits that make users vulnerable to sexual assault and other criminal acts.

-GHB misuse became popular among teens and young adults at dance clubs and "raves" in the 1990s and gained notoriety as a date rape drug.
+GHB abuse became popular among teens and young adults at dance clubs and "raves" in the 1990s and gained notoriety as a date rape drug.
 GHB is taken alone or in combination with other drugs, such as alcohol (primarily), other depressants, stimulants, hallucinogens, and marijuana.